RolandM99/Blog-website/README.md

 Start server with:

 ```
-rails server
+rails s
 ```

-Open http://localhost:3000/ in your browser.
+This will Open http://localhost:3000/ in your browser.

 ### Run tests